mpprotractors/assignment/README.md

 In order to save you some time we had added some bootstrapping into project.

-Entry point for JavaScript code is located in `Scripts/main.js` All files from `Scripts` folder are being copies by `grunt` into `wwwroot/scripts` folder from where they are being served to clients.
+Entry point for JavaScript code is located in `Scripts/main.js` All files from `Scripts` folder are being copies by `gulp` into `wwwroot/scripts` folder from where they are being served to clients.

 `index.html` is also located in `wwwroot` folder.